Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Stems and Foliage

-Knockout roses have thick, woody stems and pointed oval leaves that radiate from each side.
-Older growth is more brown-green colored, while newer growth is either green or red tinted.
+These roses have thick, woody stems and pointed oval leaves that radiate from each side.
+Older growth is more brown-green colored, while newer growth is either green or red-tinted.

-The original shrub produces single blooms per branch, each about 3 inches wide.
+The original shrub produces single blooms per branch, each about three inches wide.
 Blooms are dark pink to red in color.
 Newer varieties have been produced that have other shades of pink flowers.
-The Rainbow Knock Out rose features yellow flower bases and blush pink petals.
-The Double Knock Out Rose has two times the amount of petals per each bloom.
+The Rainbow variety features yellow flower bases and blush pink petals.
+The Double variety has two times the amount of petals per bloom.

-These roses typically grow 3-4 feet wide and tall, but those that are especially well cared for can reach up to 7 feet tall.
+These roses typically grow three to four feet wide and tall, but those that are especially well cared for can reach up to seven feet tall.
 To reach that kind of height, they will require fertilizer monthly and water weekly.

-When you first plant your Knock Out roses, water them regularly for the first few weeks (every day or every other day).
+When you first plant your roses, water them regularly for the first few weeks (every day or every other day).
 After their first season, they will likely flourish even if you forget to water them.
-In the hottest part of the year they appreciate extra watering, especially if it is not raining much.
+In the hottest part of the year, they appreciate extra watering, especially if it is not raining much.
 Water the base of the plant, not the foliage.

 USDA Hardiness Zones

-Knock Out roses can be grown easily in USDA hardiness zones 4-10—it will grow almost anywhere in the contiguous United States with little trouble.
+These roses can be grown easily in USDA hardiness zones 4-10—they will grow almost anywhere in the contiguous United States with little trouble.

-These roses, like most, are heavy feeders and will need a balanced fertilizer, especially if planted in low quality soil.
-Fertilize them monthly during their active growing period—from last frost to first frost.
+These roses, like most, are heavy feeders and will need a balanced fertilizer, especially if planted in low-quality soil.
+Fertilize them monthly during their active growing period—from the last frost to the first frost.

-Double Knock Out® -- identical to the original, with double petals per bloom
+Double Knock Out®—identical to the original, but with double petals per bloom

-Pink Double Knock Out® -- identical to pink Knock Out, with double petals per bloom
+Pink Double Knock Out®—identical to pink, but with double petals per bloom

 Advantages and Disadvantages of Knock Out Roses vs. Traditional Roses